wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 What happens if the tier limit is reached?
 ------------------------------------------

-See What happens if *indexed data size* setting is reached?.
+See :ref:`See What happens if *indexed data size* setting is reached? <cloud_technical_faq_change_setting>`

+.. _cloud_technical_faq_size_reached:

 What happens if indexed data size setting is reached?
 -----------------------------------------------------

-When *indexed data size* setting is reached, the oldest events will be automatically removed from your index.
+When the selected indexed data size is reached, the oldest events will be automatically removed from your index regardless of the index data time.
 This data is available in archived data for you to access.
 See the :ref:`Archived data <cloud_your_environment_accessing_archived_data>` section to learn more about data logging and storage.

 Can I index the archived data again?
 ------------------------------------

-It is possible to download the data from the archived data and reindex it into your local environments, but at this moment it is not possible to reindex it in your cloud environment.
+It is possible to download the data from the archived data and reindex it into your local environments, but at this moment, it is not possible to reindex it in your cloud environment.

 What if I need to change the size of my tier?
 ---------------------------------------------

-See What if I need to upgrade or downgrade a setting?.
+See :ref:`What if I need to upgrade or downgrade a setting? <cloud_technical_faq_change_setting>`

+.. _cloud_technical_faq_change_setting:

 What if I need to upgrade or downgrade a setting?
 -------------------------------------------------